jojo786/loadshedding-power-updater-bot/README.md

 The bot also supports you asking it for the schedule on an ad-hoc basis using the `/schedule` command.

 ## Architecture

+For a detailed view of the architecture, [read my blog about how this uses choreography and orchestration](https://hacksaw.co.za/blog/choreography-and-orchestration-using-aws-serverless/)

 ![architecture](docs/Architecture.png)

 1. `get_schedule_lambda.py` Lambda function gets invoked via cron schedule (EventBridge rule) to hit the [Eskom loadshedding status endpoint](https://loadshedding.eskom.co.za/LoadShedding/GetStatus) and get the loadshedding stage.
 This is stored on Dynamo, for each area/location/suburb.